cdktf/cdktf-provider-googlebeta/docs/googleOrgPolicyPolicy.csharp.md

 - *Type:* string

-Setting this to `"TRUE"` means that all values are allowed.
+Setting this to '"TRUE"' means that all values are allowed.

 This field can be set only in Policies for list constraints.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.36.0/docs/resources/google_org_policy_policy#allow_all GoogleOrgPolicyPolicy#allow_all}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.37.0/docs/resources/google_org_policy_policy#allow_all GoogleOrgPolicyPolicy#allow_all}

 ---